vstconsulting/vstutils/doc/config.rst

   Useful for debugging.
 Default: false.
 * **enable_admin_panel** - Enable or disable Django Admin panel.
 Default: false.
 * **auth-plugins** - Comma separated list of django authentication backends.
-  Authorization attempt are made until the first successful one in order specified in the list.
+  Authorization attempt is made until the first successful one in order specified in the list.
 * **auth-cache-user** - Enable or disable user instance caching.
-This is increase session performance on each request but saves model instance in unsafe storage (default django cache).
+It increases session performance on each request but saves model instance in unsafe storage (default django cache).
   The instance is serialized to a string using the :mod:`standard python module pickle <pickle>` and then encrypted with :wiki:`Vigenère cipher <Vigenère cipher>`.